A guide to the best attractions, sights, and most beautiful places in Tenerife North

 - Shopping in La Laguna at its quirky, cute little shops.
 Main shopping streets are Obispo Rey Redondo and Carrera Streets

-The harbour of Santa Cruz de Tenerife is considered one of the busiest on the Canarian archipelago as it’s the gateway into mainland Spain and a stop off point for many cruise liners travelling to the Caribbean.
+The harbor of Santa Cruz de Tenerife is considered one of the busiest in the Canarian archipelago as it’s the gateway into mainland Spain and a stop-off point for many cruise liners traveling to the Caribbean.

-When visiting Santa Cruz de Tenerife, you can’t skip the following buildings and places:
+When visiting Santa Cruz de Tenerife, you can’t skip the following buildings and places in North Tenerife:

 - Barrio de la Concepción – the historic, picturesque quarter of Santa Cruz

 - García Sanabria Park – for cool shades and relax near its fountains

 Santa Cruz is famous for its huge carnival celebrations in February.
 The capital turns into a party town and the plazas hosts huge stages with daily parades going through its streets.